Jordan Rhodes: Middlesbrough

 On 1 February 2016, Rhodes signed for Championship club Middlesbrough, on a four-and-a-half-year deal, for an undisclosed fee.
 At the club, he was linked up with his uncle, assistant manager Steve Agnew.
-The signing of Rhodes led to the departure of fellow striker, Kike García, as the latter player felt that he would not be able to make as much first team appearances, due to the fact with the club having Rhodes and David Nugent as strikers.
+The signing of Rhodes led to the departure of fellow striker, Kike García, as the latter player felt that he would not be able to make as many first-team appearances with the club having both Rhodes and David Nugent as strikers.
 He was given the number 9 shirt, previously worn by Kike.

 Rhodes made his debut on 6 February 2016, against his previous club Blackburn Rovers, which ended in a 1–1 home draw.
 He would go on to score his first league goal for the club in the following match, which would result in a 1–1 away draw against Milton Keynes Dons.
 Rhodes recorded his final goal of the season in the second-from-last league match on 29 April 2016, which would result in a 2–2 away draw to Birmingham City.

 At the end of the 2015–16 season, Rhodes recorded 6 goals in 18 league appearances.
 Middlesbrough also secured promotion to the 2016–17 Premier League, finishing as runners-up behind champions Burnley, and determining their promotion on the final day of the season, in a 1–1 home draw against Brighton & Hove Albion, taking place on 7 May 2016.

 Following the signing of Álvaro Negredo on loan from Valencia, Rhodes' future with the club did not look certain, creating extra pressure for him to be in the first-team squad.
 He managed to play six league games for the 2016–17 season, but was unable to score a goal.